Chiranjeevi filmography

-Chiranjeevi's 1992 film Gharana Mogudu, is the first Telugu film to gross over ₹10 crore at the box office.
+Chiranjeevi's 1992 film Gharana Mogudu is the first Telugu film to gross over ₹10 crore at the box office.
 The film made Chiranjeevi the highest-paid actor in India at the time, catapulting him to the cover pages of noted national weekly magazines in India.
 The entertainment magazines Filmfare and India Today named him "Bigger than Bachchan", a reference to Bollywood's Amitabh Bachchan.
 News magazine The Week hailed him as "The new money machine".
 He was paid a remuneration of ₹1.25 crores for the 1992 film Aapadbandhavudu, the highest for any Indian actor then.
 In 2002, Chiranjeevi was given the Samman Award for the Highest Income Tax Payer for the assessment year 1999-2000 by the Minister of State for Finance, Government of India.
 A poll conducted by CNN-IBN in 2006 named Chiranjeevi the most popular star of the Telugu Film Industry.

-In 2022, Chiranjeevi starred in Acharya directed by Koratala Siva co-starring Ram Charan, Sonu Sood and Pooja Hegde.
-His second film released in 2022 was Godfather, in which Salman Khan and Nayanthara played supporting roles.
+Following the release of Shankar Dada Zindabad (2007), Chiranjeevi took a hiatus to focus on his political commitments between 2008 to 2015 and returned to cinema through the action comedy film Khaidi No. 150 (2017).